Department of History

 Dr. Buzzanco teaches a variety of courses in U.S. history, including, at the undergraduate level, both halves of the survey, the history of the Vietnam War, America in the 1960s, and U.S. foreign policy, as well as a new course in 2004 titled "War, Globalization and Terror."
 He has also taught graduate courses on the Vietnam War, post-1945 U.S. History, and U.S. foreign relations ("Empire, War, and Diplomacy"), as well as numerous research seminars.
 Buzzanco has been the advisor on many dissertation thesis committees.

 Buzzanco is the author or editor of three books and he has written more than twenty articles that have appeared in scholarly publications and major newspapers.
-He is currently working on a manuscript on culture and politics for Oxford’s VSI series and is continuing work on the political economy of the 1960s and the impact of the Vietnam War on the U.S. economy.
+He is continuing work on the political economy of the 1960s and the impact of the Vietnam War on the U.S. economy.

 Masters of War: Military Dissent and Politics in the Vietnam Era.
 Cambridge University Press, 1996 [Paperback, 1997].
 Recipient of Stuart L. Bernath Prize, awarded by Society of Historians of American Foreign Relations.
 Chapter on Tet Offensive excerpted in Robert McMahon, ed, Major Problems in the History of the Vietnam War, 3d edition.